 The Gallery of Tiffany Lamps shows 100 illuminated examples within a dramatically lit, jewel-like space at the New-York Historical Society.

-The city’s first museum explores New York and its inhabitants throughout its collections and programs, which include paintings, sculpture, and artifacts, from the colonial era to the present day.
-The museum is especially known for its collection of Tiffany lamps, Audubon’s “Birds of America” series, and Hudson River School paintings
+The New-York Historical is the city’s first museum, exploring New York and its inhabitants through collections that include paintings, sculpture, and artifacts from the colonial era to the present.
+The museum is especially known for its collection of Tiffany lamps, Audubon’s “Birds of America” series, and its Hudson River School paintings.
+Among rotating exhibitions is Enchanting Imagination: The Objets d’Art of André Chervin and Carvin French Jewelers, a dazzling display of meticulously crafted objets d’art on view to the public for the first time ever.

 170 Central Park West, nyhistory.org